-NDSCS prohibits the use of tobacco products on College property including off-campus, College-sponsored events/activities.
+NDSCS prohibits the use of all tobacco products on College property including off-campus, College-sponsored events/activities.
 This prohibition includes indoors, outdoors, College vehicles, and/or personal vehicles while on College property.
+NDSCS prohibits the use and possession of all e-cigarette devices in College-owned residential buildings.
 This policy applies to all employees, students, and visitors.
 This policy will be reflected in all agreements/contracts for use of NDSCS grounds or property by individuals and/or companies.

 Tobacco usage includes any product that contains tobacco, is derived from tobacco or contains nicotine or other similar substances, intended for human consumption, or is likely to be consumed, whether smoked, heated, inhaled, chewed, absorbed, dissolved, or ingested by any other means.
 The term “Tobacco Product” includes E-cigarettes and other electronic smoking devices, pipes and rolling papers, but does not include any product approved by the United States Food and Drug Administration for legal sale as a tobacco cessation product and is being marketed and sold solely for the approved purpose.

 NDSCS employees, students, and visitors are responsible for complying with this policy.
 Individuals who violate this policy may be subject to student or employee disciplinary action and provided cessation information.

 - NDSCS Police and Residential Life staff will enforce the Tobacco Free Policy.

 - Employees who become aware of tobacco use by another employee or student on College property or at off-campus, College-sponsored events can report the details of the incident to the NDSCS concerns page at ndscs.edu/concern.

 - Repeated student violations will be reported to the Executive Director of Student and Residential Life.